GSA-TTS/identity-handbook/_articles/onboarding.md

 TTS Talent has [their own onboarding checklist in Google Drive](https://docs.google.com/spreadsheets/d/1w0WSTUT0l7q19mAI6c2QCIpCFs0Cei4eukaiiRBTbRA/edit#gid=1775743049) that they share with new employees.
 The Login.gov tab on that document has one item, a link to this page in our handbook.

+## Login.gov team onboarding documents

+Each Login.gov team has their own personalized [GDoc/Onboarding Template / Checklist](https://drive.google.com/drive/folders/1Zq00M0H4QzXTLvFK3IMN-vhMcsKkx0f3?usp=sharing), you'll get one of these documents when you start at Login.gov.

+The following onboarding tasks are applicable to all employees.

 ## For new Login.gov team members to complete themselves

 - Familiarize yourself with the [Login.gov Handbook]({{site.baseurl}})